wdi-hk-9/lab-node-express-mongo-crud/readme.md

 #### Starter code

-In the [starter code](starter-code) folder, you'll find a Node js app containing all the packages you need; run `npm install` to set the packages and create a mongo database named `animalshelter`.
+This repo is a Node js app containing all the packages you need; run `npm install` to set the packages and create a mongo database named `animalshelter`.

 Then, run the app!

 #### Deliverable